dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/02_statistical_plots/plot_errorbars.rst.txt

 Error Bars
 ==========

-Error bars and confidence intervals in multiple orientations and scales.
+Draw vertical, horizontal, and log-scale error bars with caps and intervals to report uncertainty clearly.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-101